fbfb22/tests-and-metrics-test/ReadMe.txt

 - There was no time to create a library from ntt.c and curl_imp.c
 - The program is not 100% tested.
 - There was no time to write a makefile.
 Visual studio was used to comile and test.
+- Many other things that have to be improved.